 Specially constructed deployable dog kennels have been designed by G3 Systems Ltd to improve the living conditions for military and law enforcement working dogs.

-The new air-conditioned kennels have helped Britain’s military working dogs cope with the blistering summer heat of Iraq and the extreme cold of Afghanistan, as well as providing a number of Police dogs with comfortable and secure accommodation when deployed to incidents and high-profile events outside their normal area of operations.
+The new air-conditioned kennels are designed to help military working dogs cope with the summer heat of Iraq and the cold of Afghanistan, as well as providing a number of Police dogs with secure accommodation when deployed to incidents and high-profile events outside their normal area of operations.

-These fully deployable kennels are based upon DROPS compatible 20ft ISO containers that can each house four service animals.
-They can be easily shipped to new operational locations and set up within a short period, enabling the handlers and their dogs to quickly assume whatever task they are being deployed for.
+The fully deployable kennels are based upon DROPS compatible 20ft ISO containers that can each house four service animals.
+They can be shipped to new operational locations and set up within a short period.
 Importantly, no hand tools are needed for the deployment and construction of these shelters.

 The containers convert into kennel units through the fast assembly of mesh panels, which provide internal sleeping areas, external kennel areas, feeding preparation and storage areas with integral water and electrical distribution.
 There is a small working space within the container for the handlers to prepare food and complete basic administration.
 Storage is provided to accommodate food supplies and basic kit for handling the dogs.